GEOLOGY 2501 - Structural Geology II

-The Pichi Richi Map is a geological map produced by the student while attending the seven-day Pichi Richi field trip during the mid-semester break (23%).
+The Pichi Richi Map is a geological map produced by the student while attending the field trip (23%).
 During the field trip the student will be assessed on their use of a compass and their notebook (2%).
-On return from the camp the students will prepare a 5-page geological report to accompany their map (25%), which is due in weeks 10 and 11.
+On return from the camp the students will prepare a 5-page geological report to accompany their map (25%), which is due at date to be advised.

 Field Exam (40%):

 Exam material comes primarily from workshop material, and secondarily from assigned readings.
 The exam will consist of a mixture of practical exercises, short answer questions and long answer questions.
 The exam will be a paper exam and will be held at a date to be advised.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the